-In place of an interview, and with 2021 right around the corner, this episode focuses on goal planning.
-It’s been a crazy 2020 and 2021 is looking like it’s starting a little rocky, with the recent spike in COVID positives and a president that doesn’t want to relinquish his seat in office.
+In place of an interview, and with the new year right around the corner, this episode focuses on goal planning.
+It’s been a crazy year and the next year is looking like it’s starting a little rocky, with the recent spike in COVID positives and a president that doesn’t want to relinquish his seat in office.

 No matter what craziness is going on now, the New Year is coming.
 Now as when we need to start looking ahead and start thinking about how you want to make next year better than this one.
-With everything that 2020 is thrown at us, I imagine that this is likely the bulk of the world’s population’s desire.
+With everything that the last year has thrown at us, I imagine that this is likely the bulk of the world’s population’s desire.

 We’re currently in December, and this is typically the time of year where individuals will start working on their new year’s resolutions, which for many are some last-minute thoughts on things they need or want to change or accomplish, like drinking less exercising more, losing weight, reducing credit card debt, etc. However, the thing with new year’s resolutions is that most don’t come with a plan.
 You can call your resolutions goals, but goals without a plan are really just wishes.
 Instead of resolutions, to have the best success, you need to set actual goals and then create a plan to make them happen.